techCarpenter/garage-wiki/ebooks/web-dev-freelancing.md

-# Web dev freelancing with JAMstack
+# Web dev freelancing with JAMstac

 - Learn to build a site
   - Get good enough, then look for clients!